-Year 10 students undertake assessment in a combination of the four macro-skills each term: listening, speaking, reading and writing.
+Year 10 students undertake assessment in a combination of the four macro-skills each term: Listening, Speaking, Reading and Writing.
 Students will both respond to and create a variety of texts.
 Assessment instruments reflect real-life situations and are designed to reflect the content taught.
-A variety of tasks is used to allow all learners to demonstrate the skills they have developed.
+A variety of tasks are used to allow all learners to demonstrate the skills they have developed.